 It’s not just about what you measure into the bowl though – the best bakes come out of a kitchen you want to spend time in.
-So, in honour of the 2016 series of Bake Off (and an extra slice of cake all ’round), we have picked out five of our favourite kitchens, each of which showcases some brilliant decorating and storage ideas for the all-important mixing bowls and tins.
+So, in honour of the The Great British Bake Off (and an extra slice of cake all ’round), we have picked out five of our favourite kitchens, each of which showcases some brilliant decorating and storage ideas for the all-important mixing bowls and tins.

 A mix of all eras